Rad710/devops/sysbox/README.md

-# SonarQube and Postgress
+# Sysbox Virtual Host
-This runs an isolated instance of Ubuntu Jammy with an isolated Docker Daemon.
-To connect to the Docker Daemon you can use SSH or TCP.
+This runs an isolated instance of Ubuntu Noble with an isolated Docker Daemon.
+You may create your own docker containers inside, privileged or mounting docker's unix sock.
-To connect Jenkins Docker Cloud over TCP use: tcp://jenkins-box:2375

 ## Images:
 - ubuntu:noble

 ## Scripts:
-sysbox-up.sh:
-- docker compose build
-- docker compose up -d --no-build
+sysbox_install.sh:
+- Installs sysbox according to their [documentation](https://github.com/nestybox/sysbox/blob/master/docs/user-guide/install-package.md).
+Must provide the arguments:
-- docker compose push
+  - --sysbox_version

-sysbox-down.sh:
-- docker compose down
+  - --sysbox_arch

+sysbox_up.sh:
+- Initializes a Sysbox Virtual Host container with a Docker Daemon installed inside it.

+sysbox_down.sh:
+- Removes the Sysbox Virtual Host container, volume, image, etc. Note that this results in the loss of all data inside the container and the inner containers.

 ## Containers:
 #### Jenkins-box
 This contains a Docker Daemon Host.
-You can ssh into it using:
+You can ssh into it using (or configure a different port):
 - ssh admin@localhost -p 20
 - Initial credentials are "admin:admin"